Nicholas Thomas (anthropologist): Career

 Thomas was born in Australia in 1960.
 In 1984 he travelled to the Pacific Islands to research his PhD thesis on the Marquesas Islands.
 He has worked in Fiji and New Zealand, various archives and museums in Europe, North America, and in the Pacific region.

 He was elected as a Corresponding Fellow of the Australian Academy of the Humanities in 1997, and around that time was also the inaugural Director of the Centre for Cross-Cultural Research (CCR) at the Australian National University.
+In 2003 Thomas was listed as being a Professor of Anthropology at Goldsmiths College, University of London.

 Thomas was elected to the British Academy in 2005, and became a Fellow of Trinity College, Cambridge, in 2007.

 He participated in a workshop at the British Museum from November 2016 to examine the provenance of the Gweagal Shield, the shield originating from the Aboriginal Australian Gweagal people of the Botany Bay area, believed to have been taken in April 1770 by Captain Cook's expedition.
-The workshop concluded that it was not that specific shield, and Thomas' paper on it was published whose paper was included in Australian Historical Studies along with another report from the workshop.
+The workshop concluded that it was not that specific shield, and Thomas' paper on it was included in Australian Historical Studies along with another report from the workshop.